 In addition, Virginia divorce laws also govern how the court may divide outstanding debt.
 The court can consider the following factors when making a decision.

 - Amount of debt each spouse holds

 How to Divide Property in Virginia After Divorce

-Just as with financial assets, a judge determines what physical property is martial and which is separate under Virginia divorce laws.
+Just as with financial assets, a judge determines what physical property is marital and which is separate under Virginia divorce laws.
 The court then measures the value of this property and divides it based on a system of equitable distribution.
 This means the judge takes a holistic look at the entire financial picture of both spouses involved and divides property as fairly as possible under Virginia divorce laws.

 The court may consider several factors when determining how to divide physical property such as a family house.
 If the couple had children who live in the home, for instance, the judge typically favors the spouse who provided the most childcare.

 But even bad behavior can play a role here.
-So in a case of adultery or harm, the person affected can gain stake in how the court evaluates his or her share of marital property.
-Meanwhile, a spouse can also lose stake if he or she reduced the value of a contested piece of property.
+So in a case of adultery or harm, the person affected can gain a stake in how the court evaluates his or her share of marital property.
+Meanwhile, a spouse can also lose a stake if he or she reduced the value of a contested piece of property.
 For example, a partner who intentionally wrecked the family car may have to pay for it down the road.

 How to Manage Child Support and Alimony Under Virginia Divorce Laws

 If alimony is involved, Virginia divorce laws allow spouses to decide on the amount and its duration.
 They can outline these details in their separation agreement as described above.

 But if they can’t arrive at a conclusion, the court will step in.
 Virginia divorce laws allow any spouse to request spousal support from the other to prevent financial hardship.
 The court will determine whether alimony is just by considering the needs and economic conditions of both parties involved.
 And even though divorce laws in Virginia are not designed to punish the person who may have had the most fault in causing the divorce, the court considers all factors that made the marriage go south.